-The interfund between the General Fund and the Capital Fund represents interest earned in the Capital Fund from 2007 to 2013 that is due to the General Fund.
+The interfund between the General Fund and the Capital Fund represents interest earned in the Capital Fund in prior years as well as in 2014 that is due to the General Fund.

 Note 7: Risk Management

 The District is exposed to various risks of loss related torts, theft of, damage to and destruction of assets, errors, and omissions, injuries to employees, and natural disasters.